flutter/website/src/docs/release/breaking-changes/use-maxLengthEnforcement-instead-of-maxLengthEnforced.md

 ## Context

-`maxLengthEnforced` used to decide whether text fields should truncate the inputting value when it reached the max length limit.
+`maxLengthEnforced` used to decide whether text fields should truncate the inputting value when it reached the `maxLength` limit.
 Additionally, `TextField` and `TextFormField` will display a warning message in the characters counter.

-Althought `maxLengthEnforced` allow users to control the behavior of the truncation, so does `LengthLimitingTextInputFormatter`, they didn't handle the truncate behavior for CJK (Chinese, Japanese, and Korean) characters properly, while these characters require the user to type a sequence of Latin characters to enter one such character, which will cause the composing CJK characters failed to produce the proposing character.
+Although `maxLengthEnforced` allow users to control the behavior of the truncation, so does the `LengthLimitingTextInputFormatter`, they didn't handle the truncate behavior for CJK (Chinese, Japanese, and Korean) characters properly, while these characters require the user to type a sequence of Latin characters to enter one such character, which will cause composing CJK characters failed to produce proposing characters.

 In order to solve the breaking behavior about CJK's truncation, a new tri-state enum `MaxLengthEnforcement` has introduced, which describes supported strategies for handling active composing region when applying a `LengthLimitingTextInutFormatter`.
 This enum has been added to text fields to replace the `maxLengthEnforced` parameter.
 With the new enum parameter, developers can choose different strategies based on the type of the content the text field expects.

 (For more information, see the docs for [`maxLength`][] and [`MaxLengthEnforcement`][].)